Vyral/greg-ismay/_posts/2018-06-13-dont-get-too-comfortable-our-market-has-looked-like-this-before.md

 **1. Don’t buy too much house**.
 Purchasing more than you can afford will be far more trouble than it’s worth.
 This was one mistake many homebuyers were guilty of just before the market crashed.
 It’s far better to make your home purchase according to your needs today, rather than your predictions for the future.

-**2. Don’t depend on your home increasing in value.** With the market is on its way up, some buyers are tempted to ride the trend.
+**2. Don’t depend on your home increasing in value.** With the market on its way up, some buyers are tempted to ride the trend.
 But what happens when this isn’t the case?
 There’s no guarantee a home’s value will continue to rise.
 Your home purchase should be based on your lifestyle and not on the hope that your home will keep appreciating.

 **3. Make sure you have ample cash reserves.** Most experts recommend saving back six months’ worth of total expenses, so that you can still sustain your lifestyle if disaster strikes.